DPDK/dpdk/doc/guides/nics/ice.rst

 enabling users to configure and manage the traffic shaping and scheduling of transmitted packets.
 By default, all available transmit scheduler layers are available for configuration, allowing up to 2000 queues to be configured in a hierarchy of up to 8 levels.
-The number of levels in the hierarchy can be adjusted via driver parameter:
+The number of levels in the hierarchy can be adjusted via driver parameters:

 * the default 9-level topology (8 levels usable) can be replaced by a new topology downloaded from a DDP file, using the driver parameter ``ddp_load_sched_topo=1``.